just-buildsystem/rules-typesetting/README.md

     a single `eps` file by replacing the definition of `stage` and `drawbb`.
 While not strictly related to latex, usually used for "animated" diagrams in slides.
+  - `["latex", "latexmk"]` Simple rule to call `latexmk`, given a collection of source files and the entry point.
+The main difference with respect to `standalone` is given by the usage of `latexmk` itself, which runs `latex` the needed number of times eventually calling `bibtex` as well.
 - Pandoc
   - `["pandoc", "standalone"]` Generate a single output file from a given list of files in order and a template.